Updated on March 14, 2022

 More specifically, sales rose 33%, sales force productivity rose 31%, and sales force attrition dropped 40%.
 These returns may sound like every sales professionals’ dream, but they are real.
 Increasing sales productivity has a great impact on the bottom line.

 Web development is also a great way for sales automation, a recent study found that web design has significant benefits when it comes to marketing, customer retention, and conversion rates.

 Sales Automation eliminates the human error

 Rather than relying on human-generated spreadsheets that can be filled with mistakes, you can use automatically created datasheets instead.

 Sales Automation Platforms can seamlessly integrate with your email service provider (such as Gmail).
-And also with the software you are already using (Zoho CRM, TeamLeader, and Zapier among others).
+And also with the software, you are already using (Zoho CRM, TeamLeader, Zapier…).
 Once integrated together, you can safely transfer data and information between your favorite sales and marketing tools and have an overview of the accuracy of your sales cycle.

 This also provides greater visibility into sales rep and team performance.

 When the generated and segmented company and contact lists are visible to the entire team, making human errors in contacting the same prospect is eliminated.
 Plus, the account executives can see the ongoing email campaigns of each member on their team and manage them accordingly.